Skip to main content

 In your journey to become an ST&E specialist, you first need to understand why ST&E is so important.
 ST&E helps you proactively identify security risks and fix issues.
 It helps you avoid security emergencies in live systems.

 The main goal of ST&E is to identify the threats to the system and measure potential vulnerabilities so they can’t be exploited.
-In the past, security was often addressed late in development as a part of the testing stage.
-Today, ST&E specialists help developers identify bugs, flaws, and other vulnerabilities early in the development cycle, giving them time to fix them before release.
+In the past, security was often addressed late in the development cycle.
+Today, best practices like development, security and operations (DevSecOps) integrate security testing at every stage of development.
+ST&E specialists help developers identify bugs, flaws, and other vulnerabilities early in the development cycle, giving them time to fix them before release.
 Fixing vulnerabilities early is far more cost-effective than catching them late in the development cycle.
 From requirements to design, coding to testing, savvy developers use the secure development lifecycle (SDL) to build security into a product or application at every step in the process.

 The Seven Stages of the SDL

-One way to remember how the SDL works is to remember that it typically has seven stages.
+One way to remember how the SDL works is to remember that it consists of multiple stages.
 These stages form a structured process that creates a cycle.

 Learn